BuffaloBorn/aws_cert/review_questions/ch11_Additional_Key_Services.md

 and run the MapReduce jobs.
 - B.  Create an application that reads the information of the Amazon S3 bucket and runs it through an Amazon Kinesis stream.
-- C.  Run a transient Amazon EMR cluster, and run the MapReduce jobs against the data directly in Amazon S3.
+- **C.  Run a transient Amazon EMR cluster, and run the MapReduce jobs against the data directly in Amazon S3.**
 - D.  Launch a d2.8xlarge (32 vCPU, 244GB RAM) Amazon Elastic Compute Cloud
 (Amazon EC2) instance, and run an application to read and process each object sequentially.

-Answer:
+Answer: C

 14.Which service allows you to process nearly limitless streams of data in flight?